Paul Kau Member Name

 Bridget Mainland Member Name

-Associate, Senior Environmental Scientist
+Principal, Senior Environmental Scientist

 With every merger and acquisition (M&A) deal comes a range of potentially significant risks.
 You don’t want to unnecessarily pay more for an asset than it’s worth, and you certainly don’t want expensive surprises or obstacles once you’ve already signed on the bottom line.
 That’s why it’s essential to understand, as fully as possible, just what you’re getting into.